The Chart Show: Channel 4

 For two weeks in January 2003, The Chart Show returned to Channel 4 in 60-minute segments in the morning, although these followed a different format, with a voiceover and absent of the faux video recorder graphics that the show was well known for.
 A similarly formatted version also ran on Chart Show TV during its first few months on air.

 Chart Show TV

 On 6 August 2008, a revival of The Chart Show aired on Chart Show TV.
 This version is somewhat closer to the original format than that of the short-lived 2003 version.

 The revival retains some of the original features of the show, including the faux video recorder graphics and the Video Vault, including the original 1996 ident.
 New features include an Airplay Chart, Urban Chart, Download Chart and Interactive Chart.
 An NME TV Video Chart features which consists of music video as voted by users of the NME TV website.

 The traditional specialist charts, Dance, Rock and Indie, are expected to appear under new identities, as the second episode featured a Flaunt Dance Chart.
-If this is correct, the Rock Chart would become the Scuzz Rock Chart.
-It is unknown what identity would carry with the Indie Chart as NME TV, which is based around indie music, has its own video chart.
-Artist interviews is now a regular feature, under the name "Chart Show Meets...".
-Neither The Chart News or Hot Shot feature in this run.